lukefrogger/bc-react-starter/README.md

 # Getting Started with BigCommerce React Starter

-This is the BigCommerce React Starter, built with the storfront-data-hooks library and the storefront-ui-components library to put together a starter storefront.
+This is the BigCommerce React Starter, built with the storefront-data-hooks library and the storefront-ui-components library to put together a starter storefront.

 To install dependencies, run: